dwrtc/dwrtc/docs/util.md

 `FutureGet` extension classes: these work on all Get operations that TomP2P returns.
 Also includes all `BaseFuture` extensions.

+These fire on `BaseFuture`'s `onComplete`!
+Therefore, you have to check for success or failure yourself

 These methods differ by these orthogonal concepts:

 * Do you get one or multiple things?
 Multiple things have the suffix `All`
-* In your method, do you transform the response from the DHT?
+* In your method, do you transform the response from the DHT before you return it?
 Transformed responses have the suffix `Custom`
+  * E.g., you get a `UserId` from the DHT, but you want to return a `User`

 * [net.tomp2p.dht.FutureGet.onGet]